Table of Contents

 Natural Products are generally defined as chemicals produced by living organisms.
 There are more precise definitions of NPs, but they do not consistently achieve consensus.
 Some NPs group together all the small molecules that result from metabolic reactions; others only classify as “NP” products of secondary or non-essential metabolism.

-In this review, we decided to exclude molecules involved in primary or essential metabolism, such as energy or anabolic pathways.
-And also, to consider only molecules produced by living organisms for “higher” functions such as the signaling or defense to be achieved.
+This review excluded molecules involved in primary or essential metabolism, such as energy or anabolic pathways.
+And also to consider only molecules produced by living organisms for “higher” functions such as signaling or defense to be achieved.

 About The Journal